buildtesters/buildtest/docs/batch_support.rst

     Thu Nov 05 17:29:30 2020 +0000 (UTC) Info: task completed normally with an exit code of 0; initiating job cleanup and removal

-qstat has no job record for capturing returncode so buildtest must rely on Cobalt Log file.:
+qstat has no job record for capturing returncode so buildtest must rely on Cobalt Log file.

 .. _max_pend_time: